 Letter From The President

-Dear VRA Members,
+Dear VRA Members and Associates,

 None of the VRA’s work would be possible without the generosity of our sponsors.
 Being a sponsor of the VRA demonstrates your commitment to the industry, the community, and the environment in Virginia.